The Ultimate 2026 Guide to Te Anau

 Te Anau Introduction

-Te Anau is on the shores of Lake Te Anau, the second-largest lake in New Zealand and the largest water volume in all of Australasia.
-Te Anau means 'Cave of Swirling Water' in Maori.
-Coincidentally the Te Anau Glowworm Caves start on the shores of the lake, travelling deep under the Murchison Mountains and are fed by Lake Orbell high up near the peaks of the range.
+Te Anau sits on the shores of Lake Te Anau, the second-largest lake in New Zealand and the largest by water volume in Australasia.
+The name Te Anau is often translated as “Place of Swirling Water.”

 What is the weather like?